o0x2a/viaplay-trailer/Readme.md

  ```

 ##Scalability
-In order to offer services to thousand and millions of the people, we need to ensure that our system is scale-able.
-Node.js always run in a single-thread, however because of its asynchronuos I/O, it is ten times faster than Apache, or IIS, when handling network and database and link data.
-However in real-life applications also performs computation that needs CPU cycle such as regular expressions and string manipulation.
-On the other hand, it has been a decade that almost all CPU structures has become multi-core.
-In order to utilize all of the computation power of the hosting machine we need to run multi-threaded Node.js.
-Hopefully, this is possible in node.js with node.js `cluster` package.
-In this solution, we managed to to design a multi-thread node.js, in which the starting process become *master* and fork itself to other processes and requests are done by the least busiest worker or in round robin fashion.
+In order to offer services to thousands or millions of users, we need to ensure that our system is scaleable.
+Node.js always run in a single-thread, however because of its asynchronuos I/O, it is outperfom its multithread alternatives such as Apache, or IIS, when handling files, network and database connection.
+However in real-life situation, applications also performs tasks that needs high CPU cycles such as executing regular expressions and string manipulation.
+On the other hand, it has been more than a decade that almost all CPU structures has become multi-core.
+In order to utilize all of the computation power of the hosting machine we need to user multi-threading and run our application concurrently.
+Hopefully, this is possible using the `cluster` package.
+In this solution, we implement clustring and mulithreading, in which the starting process become *master* and creates forks based on the number of the machine's CPU cores.
+Thus, the requests are served by the least busiest worker or in round robin fashion.

-To increase the scalability of the node.js we should run a web-server such as nginx in front of node.js and reverse proxy the request through the webserver to the node.js application.
-We can also scale horizontally by having the same code running on different machines and use a load balancer to divide the traffic between those, furthermore we can use a message broker (Redis can be used as one) to synchronize the state between the machines and nodes.
+To increase the scalability of the node.js we should run a web-server such as nginx in front of our node.js application and reverse proxy the request through the webserver to the node.js application.
+We can also scale horizontally by having the same code running on different machines and use a load balancer to divide the traffic between those, furthermore we can use a message queue (Redis pub/sub feature can provide this to some extends) to synchronize the state between the nodes.

 ![Running the test suits](http://i.imgur.com/piErxZd.png) ![Start our multi-threaded node.js application](http://i.imgur.com/yFRwYJP.png)